 Alessandro Biggio.
 Filira

-curated by Chiara Gatti with a critical text by Caterina Riva The previously unreleased project Filira presents a new series of works by the Cagliari-based artist in a solo exhibition […]
+curated by Chiara Gatti with an essay by Caterina Riva The Cagliari-born artist presents an unprecedented project, Filira (Phillyrea), showcasing a new series of works in an exhibit designed as […]

-curated by Chiara Gatti with a critical text by Caterina Riva
+curated by Chiara Gatti with an essay by Caterina Riva

 A Biggio_portrait_ph Barbara Pau